-For the relevant COVID-Safe Restart advisory and criteria for the Construction sector, please refer to the BCA advisory here.
+For the relevant COVID-Safe Restart advisory and criteria for the Construction sector, please refer to the BCA advisory dated 10 August 2020 here and the BCA’s COVID-19 website here.

 For foreign-owned enterprises and large local enterprises, please contact EDB here if you have any queries or require clarifications.
 All other local enterprises can contact Enterprise Singapore here if you have any queries or require clarifications.

-10. For process construction projects that require BCA’s approval for resumption of works but are unable to meet certain BCA safe restart criteria, where can they lodge an appeal?
+6. For process construction projects that require BCA’s approval for resumption of works but are unable to meet certain BCA safe restart criteria, where can I lodge an appeal?